pnp/powerplatform-samples/samples/image-creator/README.md

 ## Prerequisites

-* Make sure you have access to Power Automate and Copilot Studio.
+* Make sure you have access to Power Apps, Power Automate, and Copilot Studio.
 * Create an [Azure account](https://azure.microsoft.com/free/) and select **Start Free** and then fill in profile details to complete the sign up process.

     ![Azure account start free page](assets/azure-start-free.png)